If fans are going to watch your event, they're going to need tickets!

 Note: In the case of tickets, the Managed Fulfillment feature will rarely need to be enabled and will typically be left turned off.

-Delivered to Existing: When enabled, this option will automatically email a ticket to anyone who has previously purchased the product you are attaching that ticket to.
+Deliver to Existing Orders: When enabled, this option will automatically email a ticket to anyone who has previously purchased the product you are attaching that ticket to.
 If you do not want previous purchasers of the product to receive a ticket, turn this feature off.

 To create a package bundle that includes other merch and a ticket, you will want to create a new product for it, detailing what's included, from within your Shopify store.
 For example, if you wanted to make a bundle with a t-shirt, CD, and a ticket, you would want to create a new product in your store titled something like "T-Shirt + CD + Event Ticket".